Kochi-Muziris Biennale

 The Kochi-Muziris Biennale is an international exhibition of contemporary art held in the city of Kochi in Kerala, India.
 It is the largest art exhibition in the country and the biggest contemporary art festival in Asia.
 The Kochi-Muziris Biennale is an initiative of the Kochi Biennale Foundation with support from the Government of Kerala.
-The concept of Kochi-Muziris Biennale was ideated and executed by Dr. Venu Vasudevan IAS, who was the culture Secretary, Government of Kerala.
-The exhibition is set in spaces across Kochi, with shows being held in existing galleries, halls, and site-specific installations in public spaces, heritage buildings and disused structures.
+The concept of the Kochi-Muziris Biennale was ideated and executed by Venu Vasudevan, IAS, who was the Government of Kerala's cultural secretary.
+The exhibition is set across Kochi, with shows being held in existing galleries, halls, and site-specific installations in public spaces, heritage buildings and vacant structures.

-Indian and international artists exhibit artworks across a variety of mediums including film, installation, painting, sculpture, new media and performance art.
-Through the celebration of contemporary art from around the world, the Kochi-Muziris Biennale seeks to invoke the historic cosmopolitan legacy of the modern metropolis of Kochi, and its mythical predecessor, the ancient port of Muziris.
+Indian and international artists exhibit artwork across a variety of mediums, including film, installation, painting, sculpture, new media and performance art.
+The Kochi-Muziris Biennale tried to invoke the legacy of the modern metropolis of Kochi and its mythical predecessor, the ancient port of Muziris.

-Alongside the exhibition, the Biennale offers a rich programme of talks, seminars, screenings, music, workshops and educational activities for school children and students.
+Alongside the exhibition, the Biennale offers a program of talks, seminars, screenings, music, workshops and educational activities for schoolchildren and students.

-The Birth of Kochi-Muziris Biennale
+History

-In May 2010, Mumbai based contemporary artists of Kerala origin, Bose Krishnamachari and Riyas Komu, were approached by then culture minister of Kerala, M. A. Baby to start an international art project in the state.
+In May 2010, Mumbai-based contemporary artists of Kerala origin, Bose Krishnamachari and Riyas Komu, were approached by the then culture minister of Kerala, M. A. Baby, to start an international art project in the state.
 Acknowledging the lack of an international platform for contemporary art in India, Bose and Riyas proposed the idea of a Biennale (a large scale international exhibition) in Kochi on the lines of the Venice Biennale.

 Kochi Biennale Foundation

-The Kochi Biennale Foundation (KBF) is a non-profit charitable trust engaged in promoting art & culture and educational activities in India; primary amongst them the hosting of the Kochi-Muziris Biennale.
-KBF works around the year to strengthen contemporary art infrastructure and to broaden public access to art across India.
+The Kochi Biennale Foundation (KBF) is a nonprofit charitable trust engaged in promoting art and culture in India, with the Kochi-Muziris Biennale as its primary focus.
+KBF was founded in 2010 by artists Bose Krishnamachari and Riyas Komu.

-The Kochi Biennale Foundation is also engaged in the conservation of heritage properties and monuments and the upliftment of traditional forms of art and culture.